This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Applications of Genetic Engineering”.

 Explanation: The system to be used for getting large amounts of proteins to crystallize can be either bacterial or eukaryotic.
 It depends on the source of the gene and whether post-translational modification is necessary or not.

-8. If a mutation perturbs the structure, then stability and folding is not affected.
-Is the given statement true or false?
+8. If a mutation perturbs the structure, then stability and folding are not affected.

 Explanation: At times mutated proteins are not expressed well.
 Mutation perturbs a structure at times and it affects the stability and folding of the protein.